kriogenia/advent_of_code/2025/README.md

 - **Day 01**: Ok, I am loving this one.
 Functional language with a Rust-like syntax instead of the something painful like Elixir's.
 Sign me in.
+* **Day 02**: While I like my solution, there's probably some optimizations that can be done and solve the "slowness" a bit.
+Mainly regarding all the parsing and serialization back and forth.